 He points down the street: "There you see guys doing what young men here do all day.
 They have no jobs, so they're walking around, either up to no good, or about to get up to no good."

-Beyond election season, Cheatham is involved in myriad initiatives: training people how to dispense medication that can save lives from heroin overdose, cleaning up informal rubbish dumps springing up around the neighbourhood, and others.
+Beyond election season, Cheatham is involved in myriad initiatives: training people how to dispense medication that can save lives from heroin overdose, cleaning up informal garbage dumps springing up around the neighbourhood and others.

-He meets a group of city officials in a street with mainly boarded-up properties and, after giving them a list of 18 places in urgent need of cleaning, he walks the bravest of the officials through an alley of abandoned houses and piles of rubbish, with rats so comfortable that they do not budge as the people approach.
+He meets a group of city officials in a street with mainly boarded-up properties and, after giving them a list of 18 places in urgent need of cleaning, he walks the bravest of the officials through an alley of abandoned houses and piles of garbage, with rats so comfortable they do not budge as the humans approach.

 While he describes the neighbourhood's future as "challenging", Cheatham still has hope.

 "There is a God above and he helps those who help themselves," he says.
 "I think that I was put here, to lead those organisations, that was my calling.
 To help other people.
 We have to come together and help each other."